Khovanov homotopy type, Burnside category, and products: Khovanov homotopy type of a mirror

 \begin{proof}[Proof of \Theorem{mirror}] The following argument was suggested to us by the referee for~\cite{RS-steenrod}.

 By \Proposition{detect-SW}, it suffices to construct a map $\KhSpace(\mirror{L})\smas\KhSpace(L)\to \SphereS$ so that for any field $k$, the induced map

 is a perfect pairing.
-By \Proposition{Kh-perf-pair}, applying \Proposition{cob-map-spectra} to the canonical cobordism from $L\amalg \mirror{L}$ to the empty link gives such a cobordism. \end{proof}
+By \Proposition{Kh-perf-pair}, applying \Proposition{cob-map-spectra} to the canonical cobordism from $L\amalg \mirror{L}$ to the empty link gives such a map. \end{proof}

-\begin{remark} \Theorem{mirror} (perhaps) gives an obstruction to knots being amphicheiral: if $K$ is amphicheiral then $\KhSpace^j(K)$ is Spanier-Whitehead dual to $\KhSpace^{-j}(K)$.
-Using KnotKit~\cite{KKI-kh-knotkit} (and the technique in~\cite{RS-steenrod}), it is possible to verify that this obstruction does not give any additional restrictions on amphicheirality for knots up to $15$ crossings, beyond those implied by Khovanov homology itself.
+\begin{remark} \Theorem{mirror} (perhaps) gives an obstruction to knots being amphichiral: if $K$ is amphichiral then $\KhSpace^j(K)$ is Spanier-Whitehead dual to $\KhSpace^{-j}(K)$.
+Using KnotKit~\cite{KKI-kh-knotkit} (and the technique in~\cite{RS-steenrod}), it is possible to verify that this obstruction does not give any additional restrictions on amphichirality for prime knots up to $15$ crossings, beyond those implied by Khovanov homology itself.
 Indeed, the only Khovanov homology-symmetric knots with $15$ or fewer crossings for which $\Sq^2$ is non-vanishing are $14^n_{8440}$, $14^n_{9732}$, $14^n_{21794}$, $14^n_{22073}$, and $15^n_{139717}$.
 In each of these cases, the non-Moore space summands of $\KhSpace$ are copies of (various suspensions and desuspensions of) $\RR P^5/\RR P^2$ and $\RR P^4/\RR P^1$, and these summands (with appropriate grading shifts) are exchanged by $(i,j)\to (-i,-j)$.

-It remains open whether the homotopy type gives nontrivial restrictions for larger knots, though we expect that it does. \end{remark}
+It remains open whether the stable homotopy type gives nontrivial restrictions for larger prime knots, although we expect that it does.
+As a proof of concept, look at \cite[Table~1]{Seed-Kh-square} and consider the link $L=14^n_{11196}\,\amalg\, m(14^n_{17546})$.
+Its Khovanov homology is symmetric since Khovanov homologies of $14^n_{11196}$ and $14^n_{17546}$ are isomorphic (as bigraded groups); the homology of either knot is supported on three adjacent diagonals, the only torsion present is $2$-torsion, and the lowest and highest quantum gradings where $2$-torsion appears are $-11$ and $5$.
+However, $14^n_{17546}$ has no $\Sq^2$, but $14^n_{11196}$ has a single $\Sq^2$ in quantum grading $-1$.
+Using Cartan formula and \Theorem{disjoint-union}, the lowest and highest quantum gradings where $\Kh(L)$ has non-trivial $\Sq^3$ are $-6$ and $10$, and therefore, its Khovanov homotopy type is not symmetric.
+(Of course this is not our recommended proof for showing $L$ is achiral!) \end{remark}